AbdurahmanHaydar/Chome-Extension/README.md

 To Run , download the folder, then Click on the three buttons in the top right corner of the Chrome Browser.

-click 'More Tools' , The 'Extensions'
+click 'More Tools' , Then 'Extensions'

 On the right, Enable 'Developer Mode'